homalg-project/CAP_project/CAP/help_for_CAP.md

 * CanCompute( category, string )
   Returns true if the operation with name <string> is computable in <category>.

-* CheckConstructivenessOfCategory( category, string )
+* MissingOperationsForConstructivenessOfCategory( category, string )
   Returns a list of names of basic operations which are not computable in <category> but needed to have the categorical property <string> completely constructive.